Transforming school cultures

 - girls' and young women's negotiations of 'influencer culture' online (funded via the eNurture UKRI funding scheme)

 - the impact of lockdown on digital intimacies among young people, along with Dr Emma Dobson at the University of Durham (funded via the BA/Leverhulme Small Grants Scheme);

-- young people's conceptualizations and experiences of 'online transgressions', along with collaborators from the Institute for Criminal Policy Research, Birkbeck, the Open University, and Young Minds (funded via eNurture's UKRI funding scheme); and,
+- young people's conceptualisations and experiences of 'online transgressions', along with collaborators from the Institute for Criminal Policy Research, Birkbeck, the Open University, and Young Minds (funded via eNurture's UKRI funding scheme);

-Success will be evidenced by an established high-quality set of resources (the online resource, toolkit, infographic and train-the-trainer model) which will be adaptable for use by other schools.
+Success was to be evidenced by an established high-quality set of resources (the online resource, toolkit, infographic and train-the-trainer model) which will be adaptable for use by other schools.

-The resulting toolkit will, therefore, include guidance on how to equip staff with the skills and attributes required to positively contribute to school cultures and climates, and to deliver meaningful Personal, Social, Health and Economic education (PSHE) and other forms of education and intervention.
+The resulting toolkit was to include guidance on how to equip staff with the skills and attributes required to positively contribute to school cultures and climates, and to deliver meaningful Personal, Social, Health and Economic education (PSHE) and other forms of education and intervention.

-Emily will be collaborating both with expert consultants to ensure the solutions are impactful and widely applicable.
-The project also meets wider ESRC strategic aims in terms of stakeholder engagement, co-design and ensuring that research meets the needs of society.
+Emily collaborated with expert consultants to ensure the solutions were impactful and widely applicable.
+The project also met wider ESRC strategic aims in terms of stakeholder engagement, co-design and ensuring that research meets the needs of society.

 Impact Acceleration Account awarded projects